-Deadline for Summer Messing Awards is March 21, 2014 by 5pm - please apply on UFUNDS through the LINK/SEW Award application.
+Deadline for Fall Messing Fellowship is Friday, September 5, 2014 by 12pm - please apply on UFUNDS.

 The Messing Family Public Service Fellowship provides funding for students to pursue internships in public education that advance students' understanding of public education in the U.S. and their own interest and career possibilities in education.
 The Fellowship is a collaboration between the Swearer Center for Public Service, the Center for Careers and Life After Brown, and the Education Department, and was established through the generosity of Brett S. Messing '86 and Marla B. Messing.

 Anticipating strong demand for this award, students will be eligible to receive this award once (1 one-semester award or 2 sequential semester awards for a full academic year internship) during their four years at Brown.
 In addition to the semester awards, students will also be able to receive a summer Messing award once during their four years at Brown.
 Students cannot receive any academic credit for the same opportunity.

 - Internship must focus on public education in a way that advances student's understanding of public education in the U.S. and their own interest and career possibilities in education; can involve direct work with students (though not student teaching), teachers, and administrators; and/or research, policy, or advocacy work related to public education.

 - Unpaid semester internship; unpaid or low-paying ($1,000 or less) summer internship.

 - Internship terms, structure, and requirements consistent with LINK/SEW award program.